myheritage/bitbucket-merge-checker/README.md

-# Bitbucket Merge Commit Message Checker
+# Bitbucket Merge Checker

 You always wanted a way to validate the commit message you enter when you merge a branch on Bitbucket, right? well, now you can!
-This is a simple (yet uncommon) merge-commit message checker for Bitbucket which can be customized by Regex and be toggled on and off at the Project level and at the Repo level!
+This is a simple (yet uncommon) merge checker for Bitbucket which can be customized and toggled on and off at both the Project and the Repo level.

 ## Getting started
 ### Installing